 A Brief History of MCA Day Chicago

 Soon after Adam “MCA” Yauch died of neck cancer on May 4, 2012, Chicago-based performers Amy Sumpter (MCAmy), Kendra Stevens (Ken D) and Maggie Tomasek (MagRock) formed She’s Crafty to help keep the spirit of MCA alive and pay homage to one of the most influential bands of the past 40 years.
-Since 2013, She’s Crafty has produced their annual MCA Day Chicago event with bands, DJs and artists from across Chicago while raising money to fight cancer.
+Since 2013, She’s Crafty has produced MCA Day Chicago with bands, DJs and artists from across Chicago while raising money to fight cancer.
 Lincoln Hall has been the home of MCA Day Chicago since 2015.

 MCA Day Chicago FAQs

 Q: Rockstars are always "fashionably" late.
 So, does the show really start at 8?

 A: Yes!
 It really starts at 8!
 (Though, the doors open at 7 with a live DJ spinning Beastie Boys jams and more, so might as well get there early.)